 , the film originally released exhibiting one of his past-the-fourth-wall

-gimmicks — in this case, a model skeleton would be elevated over the movie audience during the climactic scene.
+gimmicks — in this case, a model skeleton would be elevated over the movie audience during the climactic scene, and would then be reeled back during the shot of Loren winding its thread back into the reel (which is why this shot seems to go on a bit too long without the gimmick).

 The film was remade forty years later